 Thus, both platforms have equal analytics capabilities, and arguments that Magento is better at analytics do not stand.

-Shopify has all the features of Magento and more.
+Shopify has all the features of Magento 2 and more.
 It even has better apps and tools, which is very unusual when the competitor is open source.
-Magento is simply old and outdated.
+Magento is simply old and outdated, and that includes Magento 2.

 The final measure of any software is its community.
 The community gives advice, answers questions, and develops third party apps, themes, and more.
 The community keeps the app alive, as anyone whose used an unpopular piece of software can attest.